Nerve Conduction and Electromyography

 Why is an EMG test done?

-Part I – Nerve Conduction Testing:
+Part I – Nerve Conduction Testing (NCV):

 Part II – Needle Examination:

-How to prepare for an EMG test?
+How to come prepared for the EMG test?

 Does an EMG test hurt?